miere/terraw/README.md

 ```

 ### The source folder
-As we can see it expects a root folder called `source` which will contain you `tf` files.
+As we can see it expects a root folder called `deployment` which will contain you `tf` files.
 Indeed, that's
-the only required item from the above structure, as long as you put at least one `tf` file into it.
+the only required item from the above structure, and is expected that you put at least one `tf` file into it.
 When
 you have a big structure to define, or your build plan require a long set of input or output variables,
 it is recommended that you create a separated file for that propose (e.g. variables.tf and output.tf).